iblazhko/cqrs-fsharp/doc/functional-core-imperative-shell.md

 > with all of the I/O invocations lifted to the outer shell described below.

-Application implements generic Command DTO handler that is using EventStore Port, and Event DTO handler that uses ProjectionStore Port.
+Application implements generic Command DTO handler that is using *EventStore Port*, and Event DTO handler that uses *ProjectionStore Port*.

 ## Imperative Shell